SHB Da Nang: History

 Before the season V-League 2008, Đà Nẵng Football Club changed its name to SHB Đà Nẵng Football Club after the Department of Sports and Physical Training of Da Nang City transferred the team to SHB Bank.

 A year later, a few days before the V-League 2009 kicked off, the club officially converted its operating model into a Sports Joint Stock Company.
 SHB Da Nang Sports Joint Stock Company officially launched on 2 February-year 2009.
 With an investment of over 55 billion VND, the season V-League 2009 was a successful season for SHB Đà Nẵng when they won a double national championship and 2009 Vietnamese Cup.

 2012 continued to be a successful year for Da Nang football when they won the V-League for the third time after defeating Ninh Bình 3–1 and won the National Super Cup when winning 4–0 against Saigon Xuân Thành.
 Besides, SHB Da Nang's fan association also won the best fan association award in those two years.

-The season 2015 was one of the worst seasons for coach Lê Huỳnh Đức and his team when they only ranked 9th overall match, ranked right behind QNK Quang Nam.
+The season 2015 was one of the worst seasons for coach Le Huynh Duc and his team when they only ranked 9th overall match, ranked right behind QNK Quang Nam.
 In addition, all of the club's youth teams failed and did not achieve any results.
-Previously, after failing to win in the first 5 rounds, there were doubts about the position of head coach Lê Huỳnh Đức.
+Previously, after failing to win in the first 5 rounds, there were doubts about the position of head coach Le Huynh Duc.
 This failure was acknowledged by the team's leadership as being due to lack of preparation and investment, poor selection of foreign players, as well as a lack of close attention to the youth ranks when deciding to drop two generations U-11 and U-13 for funding reasons.

-Also this season, the club suffered a huge loss when former honorary chairman of the club Nguyễn Bá Thành died on 13 February 2015.
+Also this season, the club suffered a huge loss when former honorary chairman of the club Nguyen Ba Thanh died on 13 February 2015.
 To commemorate him, the entire team wore ribbons. funeral in the away match against Dong Tam Long An.